ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

    * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
 6. Complete the license settings for the instance components.
     * To use IBM-provided licenses, ensure that **Include with purchase** is selected.
 For NSX, specify the license edition.
-    * To use your own licenses, for each license, click **I will provide** and enter the license key.
+    * To use your own licenses, for each license, click **I will provide**, and enter the license key.
 7. Specify the settings for the consolidated cluster and the optional workload cluster.
     1. Specify the cluster name.
     2. Complete the bare metal server settings.